 OZARK…Mr. Anthony McCloud, a resident of Ozark, died Wednesday evening, August 13, 2025, in UAB Hospital in Birmingham.
 He was 62.

-Graveside services will be held at 2:00 P.M.
-Tuesday, August 19, 2025, in Asbury Cemetery with Reverend David Anderson officiating.
-The family will receive friends from 12:30 until 1:30 P.M.
+Funeral services will be held at 2:00 P.M.
+Tuesday, August 19, 2025, in Fuqua Bankston Funeral Home Chapel with Reverend David Anderson officiating.
+Burial will follow in Asbury Cemetery.
+Fuqua Bankston Funeral Home of Ozark is in charge of arrangments.
+The family will receive friends from 12:30 until 2:00 P.M.
 Tuesday at the funeral home.
-Fuqua Bankston Funeral Home of Ozark is in charge of arrangements.

 Mr. McCloud was born on August 7, 1963, in the quiet town of Skipperville, Alabama—a place he always called home.
+He was a member of Allen Chapel AME Church and was baptized there.
 From a young age, he had a deep love for his community and the people in it.
 He graduated from G.W.
-Long High School in 1981, where he proudly wore the school colors and played basketball with heart and hustle.
+Long High School in 1982, where he proudly wore the school colors and played basketball with heart and hustle.
 He wasn’t just good at the game—he loved the camaraderie, the competition, and the joy it brought him.

 Sports were a lifelong passion for Mr. McCloud.
-Whether it was football, basketball, baseball, or even a good game of golf on TV, he was always tuned in and cheering for his favorite teams.
+Whether it was football, basketball, baseball, or a track and field competition.
+He was always tuned in and cheering for his favorite teams.
 But more than anything, he was a family man.
-His children were the light of his life, and he poured his heart into being a loving father.
+His children were the light of his life.
 He had a special bond with his mother, one that was built on deep respect and unwavering care.
 He took pride in looking after her—cooking her meals, making sure she was comfortable, and simply being there for her every single day.
-It wasn’t just a duty to him; it was an act of love.

 Mr. McCloud spent many years working at Sabel Steel in Dothan before retiring.
 He was known for his strong work ethic and quiet dedication.
 He also served his country with honor as a veteran of the United States Army, a chapter of his life that shaped his sense of discipline, pride, and service.